andavissuse/sca/README.md

 # sca
 Utility for analyzing SUSE supportconfig data.
-TReports all info in long-form output (to stdout) and short-form output (to file specified with -o option).
+Reports all info in long-form output (to stdout) and short-form output (to file specified with -o option).

 # Structure

 ## sca.conf, sca+.conf
-Config file containing variables (e.g., paths, datatypes) for use by scripts
+Config file containing environment variables (e.g., paths, datatypes) for use by scripts.  sca.conf is for L0 analysis, sca+.conf is for L1 analysis.

 ## bin directory
 Scripts to analyze supportconfigs